Credit Suisse CEO Thiam toppled by espionage scandal

 Andre Helfenstein, now responsible for Credit Suisse's institutional clients in Switzerland, will succeed Gottstein as CEO of the Swiss business and join the executive board.

-(Reporting by John Miller, Oliver Hirt, Brenna Hughes Neghaiwi and John O'Donnell; Editing by Sam Holmes, David Goodman and Alexander Smith)
+(Reporting by John Miller, Oliver Hirt, Brenna Hughes Neghaiwi and John O'Donnell; Editing by Sam Holmes/David Goodman/ Alexander Smith/Jane Merriman)

 By John Miller